seanfdnn/ergodox-layout/readme.md

     - `LEAD a` makes the [ADORE layer](#adore-layer) the default.
     - `LEAD v` prints the firmware version, the keyboard and the keymap.
     - `LEAD d` toggles logging keypress positions to the HID console.
+    - `LEAD t` toggles time travel.
+Figuring out the current `date` is left as an exercise to the reader.

 ## ADORE layer